asuka431/fujicoin-22.0/test/functional/test-shell.md

 This document describes how to use the `TestShell` submodule in the functional test suite.

-The `TestShell` submodule extends the `FujicoinTestFramework` functionality to external interactive environments for prototyping and educational purposes.
-Just like `FujicoinTestFramework`, the `TestShell` allows the user to:
+The `TestShell` submodule extends the `BaricoinTestFramework` functionality to external interactive environments for prototyping and educational purposes.
+Just like `BaricoinTestFramework`, the `TestShell` allows the user to:

-* Manage regtest fujicoind subprocesses.
+* Manage regtest baricoind subprocesses.
-* Access RPC interfaces of the underlying fujicoind instances.
+* Access RPC interfaces of the underlying baricoind instances.
 * Log events to the functional test logging utility.

-The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `FujicoinTestFramework` between user inputs.
+The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `BaricoinTestFramework` between user inputs.
 Such environments include the Python3 command line interpreter or [Jupyter](https://jupyter.org/) notebooks running a Python3 kernel.

 ## 1. Requirements

 * Python3
-* `fujicoind` built in the same repository as the `TestShell`.
+* `baricoind` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Fujicoin Core repository
+## 2. Importing `TestShell` from the Baricoin Core repository

-We can import the `TestShell` by adding the path of the Fujicoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Baricoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/fujicoin/test/functional")
+>>> sys.path.insert(0, "/path/to/baricoin/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```

-The following `TestShell` methods manage the lifetime of the underlying fujicoind processes and logging utilities.
+The following `TestShell` methods manage the lifetime of the underlying baricoind processes and logging utilities.

 * `TestShell.setup()`
 * `TestShell.shutdown()`

-The `TestShell` inherits all `FujicoinTestFramework` members and methods, such
+The `TestShell` inherits all `BaricoinTestFramework` members and methods, such
 as:
 * `TestShell.nodes[index].rpc_method()`
 * `TestShell.log.info("Custom log message")`